Economy of Dalian

-Agriculture and aquaculture

-Dalian was originally an agriculture and aquaculture-based area, which, after the opening of the ferry between Yantai and Lüshun during the early 20th century, began to be populated by the farmers and fishermen of Shandong, across the Yellow Sea.
-Corn, vegetables, fruit such as apples, cherries and pears are Dalian's typical agricultural products.
-Aquaculture is well developed in Dalian, exporting seaweed, scallops, sea urchins and others to Japan, Korea and other countries.

 Heavy, light and distribution industries

 Even before and during the Sino-Japanese War, the shipbuilding and locomotives industries were a thriving industry, such as the companies which later became Dalian Shipbuilding Co. and Dalian Locomotive & Rolling Stock Works (DLoco).
 After the War, Dalian became an important center of the heavy and light industries, including companies such as Dalian Heavy Industry Co., Dalian Chemical Group, and Wafangdian Bearing Co.; and of the distribution industry, including such as Dashang Group.
-Overseas retailing giants, such as Wal-Mart from the US., Carrefour from France and Metro from Germany have recently opened stores in Dalian.
-Mycal, the Japanese retailing chain store, was bought out by its Chinese partner, Dashang Group, and is operated as Mykal.
+Overseas retailing giants, such as Wal-Mart from the US., Carrefour from France and Metro from Germany have opened stores in Dalian.

 Dalian Port is emerging as a very important port for international trade.
 A new harbor for oil tankers, at the terminus of an oil pipeline from the Daqing oilfields, was completed in 1976.
 Dalian is the 6th largest port in China.

 Accordingly, Dalian is a major center for oil refineries, diesel engineering, and chemical production.
 Also completed recently is a newer port on Dagushan Peninsula on the northern suburbs, specializing in import/export of mining and oil products.
 Together with its Dalian Railroad Station, Dalian International Airport and two major express roads to Shenyang (Shenda Expressway)-Changchun (Changda Expressway)-Harbin (Hada Expressway) in the north and to Dandong to the east, Dalian has become an important distribution center.